kshitij-mittal/Statistics-with-R---MOOC/README.md

 # Statistics-with-R---MOOC
-Capstone project for Statistics with R MOOC Specialisation (MOOC)
+Capstone project for Statistics with R MOOC Specialisation (Coursera)